Sylvia Lynd: Literary career

 In 1909, she married a journalist and man of letters, Robert Wilson Lynd, whom she had met at the London Gaelic League four years earlier.
 Born in Belfast to a Presbyterian minister, Robert Lynd wrote for The Northern Whig and later became a literary editor for the Daily News (later known as News Chronicle) and a columnist for New Statesman.
 They lived in Hampstead, London for many years and had two daughters, Máire (who was to marry Jack Gaster) and Sigle.
-Sylvia Dryhurst Lynd died in 1952, aged 63.
+The Lynds were active in Irish Nationalist circles, and spoke Irish to their daughters.